-- Produce basic 2-D and 3-D schematic construction drawings employing technical manual and CAD architectural drafting skills.
+- Produce 2-D and 3-D schematic construction drawings employing technical manual and computer generated architectural drafting skills.

-- Exhibit artistic visual communication and presentation skills essential to conveying interior environments through perspective drawing, sketching, and rendering.
+- Exhibit artistic 2-D and 3-D visual communication and presentation skills conveying interior environments through perspective drawing, sketching, rendering and model making.

-- Develop a professional-quality student portfolio, including resume and cover letters, to successfully enter a career in interior design or pursue a bachelor degree at a four-year institution.
+- Create a professional-quality student design portfolio to successfully enter a career in the interior design industry or pursue a bachelor’s degree at a four-year institution.